 The University Libraries’ very own university archivist, Kathy Young, and assistant university archivist, Ashley Howdeshell, published a book on Loyola University Chicago’s 150-year history.
 The book features seldom-seen photographs from the founding of St. Ignatius College in 1870 to the establishment of 21st-century campuses.
 The book is now available for purchase through Arcadia Publishing (see below).

-The University Libraries is proud to show you a video of alumna, Connie Fletcher, PhD (CAS ’70), who reads an excerpt from one of her books, What Cops Know.
+Check out our next Alumni Author Spotlight: Greg Murray (BBA ’04) is a photographer and advocate for dogs, especially pit bulls.
+Greg shares with us an excerpt from one of his books, Pit Bull Heroes.
 The Alumni Author Spotlight video series features brilliant Loyola alumni and affiliated authors throughout the year.
-Authors share their inspirations as well as read excerpts from […]
+Authors share their inspirations as well as read […]